mnemonic-no/grafeo/MIGRATIONS.md

 This file contains migrations which are required to be performed when upgrading the application code to a newer version.
 It is not necessary to perform these steps when installing the application for the first time.

+## [Rename configuration properties and environment variables] - 2023-07-10
+All configuration properties and environment variables have been renamed.
+Change the configuration file `application.properties` and replace the `act` prefix with `grafeo` in all properties.
+In addition, change all environment variables starting with `ACT_PLATFORM_` by replacing that prefix with `GRAFEO_`.

 ## [Rename permission functions] - 2023-07-06
 All permission functions have been renamed.
 Change the configuration file `acl.properties` according to the table below.